danmcduff/iphys-toolbox/README.md

 ## Usage: ##

-The iPPG-toolbox accompanies the AFRL iPPG dataset (described below).
-The scripts have been created to allow easy processing of the dataset but also to generalize to other iPPG data.
+The scripts have been created to allow easy processing of any video dataset.
+We have also included example data in the "test_data" folder.

 Each method takes the following inputs: